smuzaffarov/smuzaffarov.github.io/README.md

 ## > Site for publicly use
 > - Educational site with the code and previews of the example what that code doing
-> - This project included some 3D objects in GLTF format, it's free to use in your project all models made by @SarvarMuzaffarov and they don't have any license (Use as you think and you want :)
+> - This project included some 3D objects in GLTF format, it's free to use in your project all models made by @SarvarMuzaffarov and they don't have any license (Use as you think and want :)
 > - This site shows and for now include only 4 HTML and main HTML -> Index
 > - For use the and try yourself the code you need download the npx node and use it as a server (it's easier to do so)
 > - This site shows the 3D objects mainly how the THREE.js working on the real sites and how you can implement them.
-> - Highlight Js need for the holight code on the browser. it's not the editor.
-We assonb code from the HTML property
+> - Highlight Js need for the highlight code on the browser. it's not the editor.
+We using/changing code from the HTML property

 ---